What are tocotrienols?

 Experts believe that tocotrienols have many health benefits — some that are more powerful than those found in more common tocopherols.
 These include increased brain health and functionality, anticancer activity, and cholesterol-lowering properties.

-Common forms and uses
+Common forms and uses of tocotrienols

 Tocotrienols aren’t commonly found in nature and when they are, they tend to occur at very low levels.
 However, palm, rice bran, and barley oils contain tocotrienols, as well as wheat germ and oats.